TeamFAPS/PSVita-RE-tools/README.md

 Compared to original @TheFlow's version we added a few features such as:

-	+ More strings, including data section.
+	+ More strings (EVEN MORE), including data section.
 (Homebrew strings now work)
+	+ Generates .c, .h, nids, and db_lookup(.yml)
 	+ ELF and SELF support
 	+ Decompression
 	+ Fixed issues with NIDS being improperly found
 	+ Includes offsets and vaddr
 	+ Automatic entry point
+	+ Automatic entry point location for badly generated ELFs.
 	+ There might be more ?

 * Credits: TheFloW for original VitaDecompiler and prxtool's original devs